 - Can you accept and tackle concerns arising out of adoption without any pre-conceived prejudices?

-There are certain indicators that you are probably on the right path and ready to adopt
+There are certain indicators that you are probably on the right approach and ready to opt for adoption

 - Most importantly, when you are ready to provide a nurturing and stable environment for the child.